kitium-ai/utils-ts/README.md

   if (!isEmail(trimmed)) {
     return {
       ok: false,
-      error: new Error('Invalid email format')
+      error: new Error('Invalid email format'),
     };
   }

   return {
     ok: true,
-    value: trimmed as Brand<string, 'Email'>
+    value: trimmed as Brand<string, 'Email'>,
   };
 }

 // Content formatting
-const description = "This is a very long description that needs to be truncated for display purposes.";
+const description =
+  'This is a very long description that needs to be truncated for display purposes.';
 const truncated = truncate(description, { length: 50, separator: ' ' });
 // Result: "This is a very long description that needs to be..."